MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-campaigns-conditional-access.md

 ## Consider using Conditional Access

-If your organization has complex security requirements that need greater control and you have a Microsoft 365 Business Premium or E3 plan or Azure Active Directory Premium licenses, then you should consider using Conditional Access instead of security defaults.
+If your organization has complex security requirements or you need more granular control over your security polices, then you should consider using Conditional Access instead of security defaults to achieve a similar or higher security posture.

 Conditional Access lets you create and define policies that react to sign-in events and request additional actions before a user is granted access to an application or service.
 Conditional Access policies can be granular and specific, empowering users to be productive wherever and whenever, but also protecting your organization.

+Security defaults are available to all customers, while Conditional Access requires licenses for one of the following:

+- Azure Active Directory Premium P1 or P2
+- Microsoft 365 Business Premium
+- Microsoft 365 E3 or E5
+- Enterprise Mobility & Security E3 or E5

 If you want to use Conditional Access to configure policies equivalent to those enabled by security defaults, check out the following step-by-step guides: